 In this example, I have two csv files.
 The first CSV file, called train, has around 8000 rows and two columns: a comment column and a topic column.
 The topics are “biology”, “physics”, and “chemistry”.

-I am going to train on the above dataset and then evaluate the accuracy of the test dataset which is my second csv file with around 2000 rows and the same columns and labels.
+I am going to train a model on the above dataset and then evaluate the accuracy of the test dataset which is my second csv file with around 2000 rows and the same columns and labels.

 !pip install -U textblob